CartoDB/cartodb/doc/manual/source/operations/change_feature_flags.rst

 Enabling a feature for a given organization
 -------------------------------------------

-Enabling a feature for a given organization is done with a rake task called ``enable_feature_for_organization`` and it takes two parameters.
+Enabling a feature for a given organization is done with a rake task called `enable_feature_for_organization`` and it takes two parameters.

-* **Feature name** is the name of the feature flag to be enabled.
+* **Feature name <feature name>** is the name of the feature flag to be enabled.
 For example: 'special_dashboard'.
-* **Organization name** is the internal name ('cartodb' vs 'CartoDB Inc.') to which the feature flag is to be enabled.
+* **Organization name <organization name>** is the internal name ('cartodb' vs 'CartoDB Inc.') to which the feature flag is to be enabled.
 For example: 'cartodb'.

 This task is executed like: